 7. Food Waste

-To address food waste, businesses can implement waste reduction strategies such as composting, donating excess food to food banks, and implementing inventory management systems to reduce overproduction.
+To address food waste, businesses can implement sustainable practices such as reducing food waste, donating excess food to food banks, and implementing inventory management systems to reduce overproduction.

 8. Competitor Pressure

 Competition in the food industry is fierce, with new businesses entering the market all the time.
 This can put pressure on established businesses to innovate and differentiate themselves from competitors.

 To stay competitive, businesses can invest in research and development to create unique products and services.
 They can also focus on customer service and creating a unique dining experience to differentiate themselves from competitors.

 The food manufacturing process is increasingly reliant on technology, from online ordering systems to kitchen automation.
 However, some businesses may struggle to adopt new technology or keep up with the latest trends.